divemarkus/dns/README.md

 - Cloudflare: "1.1.1.1"; DoTHost = "one.one.one.one"; DoHHost = "https://cloudflare-dns.com/dns-query"
 - Quad9: "9.9.9.9"; DoTHost = "dns.quad9.net"; DoHHost = "https://dns.quad9.net/dns-query"

+### Public recursive DNS, Client setup
+Google only provides basic filters and tons of tracking.
+If you want the openDNS feature sets, do the following:
+- Primary DNS handout: 208.67.222.222
+- Secondary DNS handout: 208.67.220.220
+- Tertiary DNS handout: (do not add different hosts, if using openDNS features)

 ### Alternative - Self-hosted
 Use Pi‑hole as your primary DNS if you want:
 - Privacy